 Professor Will Jennings is Survey Consultant for the Citizens’ Assembly on Brexit, providing expert guidance on the design and analysis of the survey components of the project.
 He is also Professor of Political Science and Public Policy and Director of the Centre for Citizenship, Globalisation and Governance at the University of Southampton.

 Dr Edward Molloy is the Democratic Innovations Officer at the Electoral Reform Society and is coordinating the ERS’s role as the Citizens’ Assembly’s Impact and Public Engagement Partner.

-Sarah Allan is Design and Facilitation Lead at Involve, the Citizens’ Assembly’s Assembly Delivery Partner.
+Sarah Allan is Design and Facilitation Lead for the Citizens Assembly on Brexit and Engagement Lead at Involve, the Citizens’ Assembly’s Delivery Partner.
 She leads the design of the Assembly’s programme and the team of Assembly facilitators.

 Dr Rebecca McKee is the Research Associate for the Citizens’ Assembly on Brexit.
 Her previous research focused on the representation of ethnic minorities in Parliament, looking at the actions and attitudes of MPs on race and ethnic minority issues in House of Commons debates.

 Edd Rowe is the Project Administrator for the Citizens’ Assembly on Brexit, and is joining the project having previously worked in Local Government.

 Jessica is a Research Volunteer at the Constitution Unit, UCL.
 Her expertise lies in political theory, and she is assisting in the development of academic research relating to the Citizens’ Assembly